 Standard issue for scanning and recording data on away missions.
-(The screen includes a removable hand-held scanner and its screen employs the use of a smart phone with video looping images.
-Made entirely with a 3D printer).
+The tricorder includes a removable hand-held scanner.
+The screen employs the use of a smart phone with video looping images.
+Made entirely with a 3D printer.

 Standard issue for away missions.
-(These were heavily influenced by the ones seen on The Original Series and made from milled aluminum).
+These were heavily influenced by the ones seen on The Original Series and are made from milled aluminum.